-A benefit for other sellers could be to get out of a bad mortgage or debt situation.
+Other sellers could benefit from getting out of a bad mortgage or debt situation.

 The Right Targeting

-The next element that influences the conversion rate and the response rate is the right targeting.
+The next element influencing the conversion and response rates is the right targeting.

-And as always, knowing your target clients (their needs, greeds, and pains) is intertwined with good copywriting.
+And as always, knowing your target clients (their needs, greed, and pains) is intertwined with good copywriting.

 The Right Advertising Frequency

-This frequency showed to increase the consumer resonance by an average of 51%.
+This frequency increased consumer resonance by an average of 51%.

-But this also means that less than 5 and more than 9 will have the opposite effect.
+But this also means that less than five and more than nine will have the opposite effect.

 By the way, this is also a thing in Facebook Ads.

-When a Facebook ad is shown too often to the same people, something called “ad fatigue” sets in, which will reduce the click-through rates and of course increase your costs per click over time.
+When a Facebook ad is shown too often to the same people, something called “ad fatigue” sets in, reducing the click-through rates and, of course, increasing your costs per click over time.

-While this study was done in the digital world, it is likely to be also true in the offline world.
-Some things can just be better measured online.
+While this study was done in the digital world, it is likely also true in the offline world.
+Some things can be better measured online.

 So, this also means that sending those “just sold” postcards only once would be more a waste of money than anything else, which is reflected in some of the above opinions from real estate pros.

-By the way, just recently, I wrote an article about finding the cheapest providers for automated real estate postcards that may be helpful in this context.
+By the way, I recently wrote an article about finding the cheapest providers for automated real estate postcards that may be helpful in this context.

 Just Sold Real Estate Postcard Examples, Creative Ideas, and Templates

-Getting to the end of this article, I would like to leave you with some examples, templates, quotes and creative ideas you can use for just sold postcards.
+At the end of this article, I want to leave you with some examples, templates, quotes, and creative ideas you can use for just-sold postcards.

 The examples and creative ideas will be based on actual benefits to the sellers and buyers.